MANUFACTURER(S): Yakovlev - Soviet Union

-Detailing the development and operational history of the Yakovlev Yak-28 (Brewer / Firebar) Multirole Aircraft (1960)
+Detailing the development and operational history of the Yakovlev Yak-28 (Brewer / Firebar) Twin-Seat Multirole Aircraft.

 Post-World War 2 swept-wing research - coupled with advanced in turbojet technology - allowed the Soviet Union to field many capable aircraft types during the Cold War decades.
 One, often overlooked, multi-role performer became the Yakovlev Yak-28 which began operational service as a high-speed, medium tactical bomber.
 The line eventually evolved to cover a wide variety of Soviet military aviation requirements including trainer, interceptor, fast reconnaissance and Electronic Warfare Aircraft (EWA) / Electronic CounterMeasures (ECM) platforms.
 Due to the multiple guises presented, NATO provided three distinct codenames for each of the major variants - "Brewer" (A, B, and C marks for the tactical bomber forms), "Maestro" (for the two-seat trainer) and "Firebar" (interceptor form).
 The reconnaissance variants fell under the Brewer-D marker and EWA/ECM versions retained the original Brewer name as Brewer-E.